-Whether a special occasion or just a nice surprise, I've hand selected these gifts for you to choose from, all available at the click of a button.
+Whether a special occasion or just a nice surprise, I've hand selected these gifts for you to choose from, all available at the click of a button from your favorite online retailer.

-There's a diverse selection of options, because vegans come in all shapes and sizes: those who like to cook, those who like to wear their veganism on a t-shirt, those who like to read, and those who miss cheese!
+Vegans come in all shapes and sizes with different preferences: there are those who like to cook, those who like to wear their veganism on a t-shirt, those who like to read, and those who miss cheese!

 Brilliant Vegan Gifts for Christmas & Birthdays